 The pulp or flesh is soft and easy to eat.
 Unripe cherries will be tart and more astringent tasting.
 It is hard to compare the taste to other fruits, maybe a mix between an apple, cherry, and plum.

 I really love the Barbados Cherry or Acerola.
 It is such an amazing fruit to grow and eat.
-And it is fairly easy to take care.
+And it is fairly easy to take care of.
+Time to grow your own Barbados cherry tree and enjoy the juicy red fruit and fresh juice they provide.

 Hopefully, you enjoyed learning about this wonderful fruit.
 Drop a comment down below and let me know if you have any experience with it.